-You’re exhausted, all the time.
+What’s it like to get a sleep apnea diagnosis?
+Beforehand, you’re exhausted all of the time.
 Your lack of energy means it takes everything you have just to stay awake.
 Even when you get the opportunity to sleep late, it still feels like you never catch up.
 The sleepiness does not go away!

-After sleep testing, you are diagnosed with a condition called sleep apnea.
+After sleep testing, you walk away with a sleep apnea diagnosis.
 Then you say, “okay, great.
 Now just get me whatever I need to get good sleep and have a normal, productive day for a change.”

 The good news: there’s a fix for all your problems!
 A high-tech air pump is going to live on your nightstand.
 It’s going to blow a ridiculous amount of air into your nose and mouth, and this air comes through what looks suspiciously like a space mask and a tangled web of tubing.

 Two seconds into wearing the mask and having the air blow your cheeks beyond the realm of possibilities, you’re done.
 There’s no way this solution is going to work for you.
 It’s just not worth the trouble.